-Finally we prefer the integration between models and GIS being through a loose coupling rather than through embedding models directly within the GIS (Bivand and Lucas, 2000; Parks, 1993).
+Finally we prefer the integration between models and GIS being through a loose or tight coupling, rather than through embedding models directly within the GIS (Bivand and Lucas, 2000).
 This is largely because so much effort has been put into proprietary GIS to date that the connections now exist for making such couplings in an effective and efficient manner.
 Our application here is an example par excellence of the use of many kinds of software where the actual model is programmed in conventional terms once the inputs and estimation have been organized through separate statistical and GIS software.
 In fact, even the visualization of the inputs and outputs from our models is accomplished using different GIS packages ranging from our own SPRING to packages such as IDRISI and ER Mapper.
-We believe that considerable progress in modeling urban dynamics can now be made by combining various software in innovative ways, particularly with respect to analysis of change through visualization and powerful estimation of model structures through stochastic methods in the manner we have presented here.
+Nevertheless, the need for integration remains strong.
+Parks (1993) gives three sound reasons: firstly, spatial representation is critical to environmental problem solving, but GIS usually lack the predictive and analytic capabilities necessary for representing and analyzing complex problems.
+Secondly, modeling tools lack sufficiently flexible GIS-like spatial analytical components and are often inaccessible to the non-specialist.
+Finally, modeling and GIS can both be made more robust through their linkage and co-evolution.
+It is this that we feel represents the long term relevance of this project and we consider this is best developed when models and GIS are applied to problems of spatial-temporal change.